Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ### Strange behaviour to fix

-- Unclickable buttons
+- ✅    Unclickable buttons (<button> element was not correctyl placed)
-- Broken CSS since
+- Broken route for /process/<pid>

 ## Possible improvements that i will make